-Another important and practical problem for zero-sum CSGs with uncountable state spaces is the computation of values and optimal strategies.
-Since the seminal policy iteration (PI) methods were introduced by Hoffman and Karp [24] and Pollatschek and Avi-Itzhak [25], a wide range of fixed-point algorithms have been developed for zero-sum CSGs with finite state spaces [11, 12, 13, 14].
-Recent work by Bertsekas [17] proposed a distributed optimistic abstract PI algorithm, which inherits the attractive structure of the Pollatschek and Avi-Itzhak algorithm while resolving its convergence difficulties.
-Value iteration (VI) and PI algorithms have been improved for simple stochastic games [26, 27].
+[11, 12, 13, 14].
+Recent work by Bertsekas [18] proposed a distributed optimistic abstract PI algorithm, which inherits the attractive structure of the Pollatschek and Avi-Itzhak algorithm while resolving its convergence difficulties.
+Value iteration (VI) and PI algorithms have been improved for simple stochastic games [28, 29].
 However, all of the above approaches assume finite state spaces and, to the best of our knowledge, there are no existing VI or PI algorithms for CSGs with uncountable, or more specifically Borel, state spaces.
-VI and PI algorithms for stochastic control (i.e., the one player case) with Borel state spaces can be found in [28, 29].
-Other problems for zero-sum CSGs with uncountable state spaces have been studied and include information structure [30], specialized strategy spaces [31], continuous time setup [32] and payoff criteria [23].
+VI and PI algorithms for stochastic control (i.e., the one player case) with Borel state spaces can be found in [30, 31].
+Other problems for zero-sum CSGs with uncountable state spaces have been studied and include information structure [32], specialized strategy spaces [33], continuous time setup [34] and payoff criteria [25].

-A variety of other objectives, for instance, mean-payoff [33, 34], ratio [34] and reachability [35, 36] objectives, have also been studied for CSGs [11, 12, 13, 14].
-But these are primarily in the context of finite/countable state spaces which, as argued above, are insufficient for our setting where uncountable real vector spaces are usually supplied as inputs to NNs.
-We remark that, building on an earlier version of this work [37], there has been recent progress on solving NS-CSGs [38], but focusing on finite-horizon objectives and using equilibria-based (nonzero-sum) properties.
+A variety of other objectives, for instance, mean-payoff [35, 36], ratio [36] and reachability [37, 38] objectives, have also been studied for CSGs [11, 12, 13, 14].
+But these are primarily in the context of finite/countable state spaces which, as argued above, are insufficient for our setting, where uncountable real vector spaces are usually supplied as inputs to NNs.
+Building on an earlier version of this work [39], there has been recent progress on solving NS-CSGs [40], but focusing on finite-horizon objectives and using equilibria-based (nonzero-sum) properties.